 2. Wisteria Tea House

-Vibe: If you’re looking for refined dating spot in Taipei, you’re in luck.
-Wisteria Teahouse is the epitome of a sophisticated cultural experience with its Japanese style, Wisteria vines and 1930’s décor.
+Vibe: If you’re looking for a refined dating spot in Taipei, you’re in luck.
+Wisteria Teahouse is the epitome of a sophisticated cultural experience with its Japanese style, Wisteria vines, and 1930’s décor.

 It’s also very quiet and peaceful, despite being busy – everyone speaks softly.
-Did I mention the tea?
-It’s exquisite and even a tea noob like me knows that.
+Did we mention the tea?
+It’s exquisite and even a tea noob like us knew that.
 There’s stuff like ‘Cloud Mountain Jade‘ and ‘King of the Wild‘ alongside loads of other options.

-Mine arrived with a glass kettle on a tripod, a small teapot with tea leaves inside, a tiny cup and some other bits and bobs.
-The waiter gave me a demonstration of how it is prepared and my leaves lasted about 7 refills of the teapot.
+Mine arrived with a glass kettle on a tripod, a small teapot with tea leaves inside, a tiny cup, and some other bits and bobs.
+The waiter gave us a demonstration of how it is prepared and my leaves lasted about 7 refills of the teapot.
 The whole procedure of preparing the tea was really relaxing.
-So, one of my favorite dating spots?
+So, one of our favorite dating spots?
 Yes!

-Food and Drink: I had the Wistaria Hong Yin Puerh Tea.
+Food and Drink: We had the Wistaria Hong Yin Puerh Tea.
 The menu highlights how tea leaves for each type of tea are selected and prepared extra-specially.
 Tasted good.

-Price: $$/$$$ – 280 NTD for about 21 cups.
+Price: $280 for about 21 cups.
 So while it’s not cheap, you get what you pay for in terms of refills and quality.

 Romance Meter: 4.3/5.
-People like me laugh a lot on dates, so I’d have to be careful not to be too loud.
+People like us laugh a lot on dates, so we’d have to be careful not to be too loud.
 Other than that, the classy Japanese experience and relaxing atmosphere will never want to make you visit a Starbucks again.

 Location: No. 1, Lane 16, Section 3, Xinsheng South Road, Da’an District, Taipei.

-Vibe: Weird, disgusting and maybe romantic in a twisted way.
-Out of all potential date spots in Taipei, this is probably the most famous.
-Everything is toilet themed, from the chocolate ice creams served in squat bowls to the toilet seats you can sit on.
+Vibe: Weird, disgusting and may be romantic in a twisted way.
+Out of all the potential dating spots in Taipei, this is probably the most famous.
+Everything is toilet-themed, from the chocolate ice creams served in squat bowls to the toilet seats you can sit on.
 Everything you eat is shaped creatively like a turd.
 However, it tastes nice.

-Service is also super-fast and accommodating; the place is usually busy but staff make an effort to seat without bookings and ask whether you’re ready for the next course as soon as you’re done with one.
+Service is also super-fast and accommodating; the place is usually busy but the staff makes an effort to seat without bookings and ask whether you’re ready for the next course as soon as you’re done with one.
 So it’s arguably worth it on my list of dating spots.

-Food and drink: OK it wasn’t Michelin starred, but yummy enough and has all the crowd pleasers (spaghetti or burger, anyone?)
-I had sausage fest spaghetti with mango juice (served in a urinal!) and chocolate ice cream (that came free).
-I was happy with these.
+Food and drink: OK, it wasn’t Michelin starred, but yummy enough and has all the crowd-pleasers (spaghetti or burger, anyone?)
+We had sausage fest spaghetti with mango juice (served in a urinal!) and chocolate ice cream (that came free).
+We were happy with these.

-Price: $$ – All of this was $290 – really impressive.
-I think it was fantastic value for money.
-Tea and chocolate ice cream is included in a lot of main courses (upgrade for other drinks) and the price is reasonable, considering that it’s so popular.
+Price: All of this was $290 – really impressive.
+We think it was fantastic value for money.
+Tea and chocolate ice cream are included in a lot of main courses (upgrade for other drinks) and the price is reasonable, considering that it’s so popular.

 Romance Meter: 4.2/5.
 Not typically romantic, but funny and full of lots of conversation starters and talking points.